mlzxy/mdpi2022/README.md

 - Semantic Segmentation on Cityscape: folder [segmentation](segmentation/), based on [meetps/pytorch-semseg](https://github.com/meetps/pytorch-semseg) and [milesial/Pytorch-UNet](https://github.com/milesial/Pytorch-UNet)
 - Image Style Transfer on Cityscape: folder [style_transfer](style_transfer/), based on [junyanz/pytorch-CycleGAN-and-pix2pix](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix).

 To keep the code changes on each task minimal, we centralize the network conversion logic in a utility file called [exp_helper.py](exp_helper.py), which is imported by all the experiments.
 An example of using `exp_helper.py` can be found in [classification/train.py#L232](classification/train.py#L232).
 There is a customized version of [qsparse](https://github.com/mlzxy/qsparse) residing in the folder [qsparse-private](qsparse-private/), in which we build the core functionalities of pruning and quantization modules and network traversal.
 The implementation of pruning and quantization module can be found in [qsparse-private/qsparse/sparse.py](qsparse-private/qsparse/sparse.py) and [qsparse-private/qsparse/quantize.py](qsparse-private/qsparse/quantize.py), respectively.
+We also provide a refactored implementation in the original repo [qsparse](https://github.com/mlzxy/qsparse), which is submoduled at [qsparse-public](qsparse-public/).
+This version can be installed from [pypi](https://pypi.org/project/qsparse/) and has a much cleaner codebase.
+Further instructions on how to run experiments with [qsparse-public](qsparse-public/) are provided in the latter of this README.

 Each experiment is defined by a configuration JSON file.
 Examples can be found in the [configs](configs/) folder.
 The workflow of running an experiment is: